Acorn house was born 17 years ago. At that time I was a mum of two children, and soon discovered that I was pregnant with my third child.

 17 years ago I contacted Emma Mantripp and asked her if she was interested in helping me to open a “new” educational setting.

-She accepted to dedicate her life to this educational project at my side.
-She had been the wind below my wings.
-Together we founded Acorn House with initially just 7 children, settling the environment for educating those children within one area of what at that time was the house where I lived with my family.
-I opened my home doors to other children and their parents.
+She accepted the challenge.
+She agreed to dedicate her life to this educational project at my side.
+She would be the wind beneath my wings.
+Initially, we founded Acorn House together with just 7 children.
+We settled on an environment for educating those children: within one area of house where I lived at that time with my family.
+I opened my home to other children and their parents.
 We believed it was possible.
 We worked hard.
 We kept studying and researching.
 We never stopped reflecting to improve the direction taken, we kept on trusting each other and have been always open to listen to the children's and colleagues’ voices.

-We both felt a responsibility to provide opportunities which encourages children to adopt a positive attitude to learning, to others and to themselves.
+We both felt a responsibility to provide opportunities which encourage children to adopt a positive attitude to learning, to others and to themselves.

-Once a system, where to lay the foundations of enjoyment for learning, was consolidated, in 2006 we considered the parents’request to stretch our commitment by applying our methodologies and approaches within a primary and recently secondary setting.
+By 2006, the system upon which to lay the foundations of enjoyment for learning had been consolidated.
+We were in a position to consider the parents’ request to stretch our commitment by applying our methodologies and approaches within a primary and secondary setting.
 The father of my children, Carlo Gandelli, fully supported the project growing inside our house and our family and allowed me to dedicate my life to Acorn House development, finding and offering practical solutions when needed.

-Today Emma and myself are proud of the success of our constructivist approach and of the motivation, curiosity and determination to achieve demonstrated by our students.
-We share our vision and working ethic with a team of 24 qualified and committed teachers, supported by 10 staff members who coordinate the community life that run beside the daily learning.
-We are still committed to our working ethic, enjoy learning and always search for ways to improve.
+Today Emma and I are proud of the success of our constructivist approach and of the motivation, curiosity and determination to achieve that is demonstrated by our students.
+We share our vision and work ethic with a team of 24 qualified and committed teachers, supported by 10 staff members who coordinate the community life that runs alongside the daily learning.
+We are still committed to our work ethic, enjoy learning and always search for ways to improve.